mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 - :ref:`SumSpectra <algm-SumSpectra-v1>`: Fixed a bug where a wrong fallback value would be used in case of invalid values being set for min/max worspace index, and improved input validation for those properties.
 - :ref:`LoadBBY <algm-LoadBBY-v1>`: Fixed bug where the logManager did not work with sample_name, sample_aperture and source_aperture.
 Also added more information regarding the sample and the selected choppers.
 - :ref:`ConvertSpectrumAxis <algm-ConvertSpectrumAxis-v2>`: Added an option to disable the sorting of the resulting axis making it useful especially for scanning workspaces.
 Also reduced the complexity of the operation for the default (ordered axis) case from *Nˆ2* to *N*.
+- :ref:`MSDFit <algm-MSDFit>` now supports model selection.
+Currently has the option of 3 models: MsdGauss, MsdPeters and MsdYi.

 Deprecated
 ##########